Sasquatch (comics)

 Sasquatch (Walter Langkowski) is a superhero appearing in American comic books published by Marvel Comics.
-He first appeared in The Uncanny X-Men #120 (April 1979) and was created by John Byrne and Chris Claremont.

-Langkowski is a scientist turned into a Sasquatch-like being through a controlled gamma-radiation experiment which linked him to the god Tanaraq.
-He is a long-term and founding member of Alpha Flight.
+The character first appeared in The Uncanny X-Men #120 (April 1979) and was created by John Byrne and Chris Claremont.
+Walter Langkowski is a scientist who turns himself into a Sasquatch-like creature through a controlled gamma-radiation experiment that links him to the god Tanaraq.
+He is a long-term and founding member of the superhero team Alpha Flight.

 Publication history

 Sasquatch first appeared in The Uncanny X-Men #120 (April 1979) and was created by John Byrne and Chris Claremont.

 Fictional character biography

-Dr. Walter 'Walt' Langkowski is a founding member of Alpha Flight, a native of Vancouver, British Columbia, Canada, renowned physicist, and professor at McGill University.
+Dr. Walter "Walt" Langkowski is a founding member of Alpha Flight, a native of Vancouver, Canada, and a renowned physicist and professor at McGill University.
 He was also a professional football player for the Green Bay Packers.
 In the 1993 miniseries The Infinity Crusade, it is revealed that Langkowski is Jewish.

-As Sasquatch, he possessed the ability to change into a massive, super-strong and orange-furred beast.
-In this form, Langkowski had immense physical attributes and natural weaponry.
+As Sasquatch, he has the ability to transform into a massive, orange-furred beast.
+In this form, Langkowski possesses enhanced physical attributes and natural weaponry.